 75. Nail polish.

 76. Character band-aids.
 (Not just for kids!
-Try these for women.
-Or these for the men.)
+Try these for fun and these for literary types.)

 78. Chapstick or lip balm.